currocam/IdentityByDescentDispersal.jl/docs/src/inference.md

 ````

 The `IdentityByDescentDispersal` is designed to be compatible with existing statistical software.
 Here, we decide to
 Use the `Turing` package, which is the most popular Bayesian modelling framework in Julia.
-We assume the reader
-is familiar with the usage of such a library.
 Let's consider the following model:

 ````@example inference
 @model function constant_density(df, contig_lengths)